›› You have to have an ID at stores, bars, banks, and to drive. Why not to vote?

 ›› This doesn’t seem like that big of a deal.
 Doesn’t everyone in Nebraska already have a valid ID?

 No, the simple answer is that they don’t.
 Consider JS, a 79-year-old lifelong voter who has gradually lost her sight over the past decade.
 This keeps her from driving, and while she holds onto her driver’s license, it has long since expired.
 A shut-in, JS can’t get to the DMV to get an ID.
 She also can’t use a computer.
-Yet, she votes in person in every election at her usual polling place.
+Yet, she votes in person in every election.
 Under this proposal, JS would be turned away after a lifetime of voting in Nebraska.

-It’s been proven to be more difficult for older voters, low-income Nebraskans, young people and students, Black and brown voters, and rural Nebraskans to obtain (and maintain) what would likely constitute a “valid ID” under this ill-advised proposal.
+It’s been proven to be more difficult for older voters, low-income Nebraskans, young people and students, Black and brown voters, and rural Nebraskans to obtain (and maintain) what would likely constitute a “valid” ID under this ill-advised proposal.
 That’s also not in dispute.
+The politicians behind it are hoping to get you to just not care.

 ›› Can’t the state just give everyone an ID so they can vote?